azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 If there is such a thing as a resume strictly for developers then it would be your GitHub profile.
 GitHub profile hosts all your coding projects and allows prospective employers to evaluate your technical skills.

 A great GitHub project profile explains the purpose of the project clearly.
 It also list all the different technologies and APIs that were used in the project including live link and tags.
 If the project was UI/UX based then it should also include screenshots of the website.
 If it is a framework then it should consists of documentation on how to use the framework and even code samples.
 If your project is based on effects and animation, then it would be wise to add a small video or even a GIF animation showing the effect in action.
 This way viewers can simply watch the video and get a better understanding of your animation library, without spending time to download and install the framework.

-During bootcamp you may be submitting your assignments through GitHub.
-This means your GitHub will get populated with lots of different repositories.
-You can avoid repository overcrowding by pinning your most important projects, this will make sure that only your pinned projects appear on your GitHub home screen.

 Polishing your GitHub repository is mandatory in development world.
 If your repository does not even have a decent README file then it will send message to your audience that you don’t care much about your work.